zoolacode/zoola-academy-homework/js/chat_app_demo/README.md

 ## Starting development

 ```
-yarn start
+yarn dev:client
-yarn server
+yarn backend
 ```

-`yarn server:dev` can be used if you need live reload.
+Or `yarn dev:backend` if you want to debug backend.

 # Chat Backend Documentation